manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 https://stackoverflow.com/a/29918884

-# Part 3: React - Rich web applications with JavaScript
+# Part 3: React - Rich and interactive user interfaces with JavaScript

 At its core, Redux is a function that takes an existing state and an action, and returns an updated state as a result of applying the action on the existing state.